 If your child is struggling to breathe at night, he would tell you, right?
 Yes–if he could.

 But he can’t tell you if he doesn’t know.
-And if he is part of the 11% of kids who are having trouble breathing at night because of a sleep-related breathing problem, he simply doesn’t know.
+And if he is part of the 11% of kids who is struggling with a nighttime breathing problem, he simply doesn’t know.

 But he is showing signs.

 So why are these 11% of kids not getting the help they need?
 Because many parents simply don’t know the signs.
 And the unfortunate fact is that many pediatricians don’t know the signs, either.

 This is a grave problem because these kids never get the help they need.
-And they desperately need help to avoid the devastation of this sleep-related breathing problem called “Pediatric Sleep-disordered Breathing” (PSDB).
+And they desperately need help to avoid the devastation of a nighttime breathing problem.
 It is a serious problem that affects a child in every way:

 - physical health,